-Mikroe offers free Tech Support to the end of its life span, so if anything goes wrong, we are ready and willing to help.
+MIKROE offers free Tech Support to the end of its life span, so if anything goes wrong, we are ready and willing to help.
 We know how important it is to be able to rely on someone in the moments when we are stuck with our projects for any reason, or facing a deadline.
-This is why our Support Department, as one of the pillars upon which our company is based, now also offers the Premium Technical Support to business users, ensuring even shorter time-frame for solutions.
-The WiFi debugger feature offers additional level of technical support, allowing our team to provide help by directly connecting to the end users hardware.
+This is why our Support Department, as one of the pillars upon which our company is based, now also offers the Premium Technical Support to business users, ensuring even shorter time-frame for solutions. www.mikroe.com/support